HanWenfang/syncless/README.txt

 Feature design of the new event loop (syncless.coio)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+FYI This has already been implemented.

 My conclusion was that in order to get the fastest coroutine-based,
 non-blocking, line-buffering-capable I/O library for Python, I should wrap
-libevent (including event registration and I/O buffering) and Stackless and
+something like libevent (including event registration and I/O buffering) and Stackless and
 the WSGI server in hand-optimized Pyrex, manually checking the .c file Pyrex
 generates for inefficiencies.
-I'll be doing so soon.

 syncless.coio will provide the following features: